flabbergast/enstix/README.md

 the sector number as described by the ESSIV scheme.

-What is stored in xmega's EEPROM is the main AES128 key encrypted with AES (the key for this is the first 16 bytes of the SHA256 hash of the passphrase).
-Another piece of data stored in EEPROM is the SHA256 hash of the SHA256 hash of the passphrase (for verifying if the entered passphrase is "correct").
+What is stored in xmega's EEPROM is the main AES128 key encrypted with AES (the key for this is the first 16 bytes of the SHA256 hash^1000 of the passphrase).
+Another piece of data stored in EEPROM is the SHA256 hash^1000 of the SHA256 hash of the passphrase (for verifying if the entered passphrase is "correct").
+(Hash^1000 means it's repeatedly hashed, 1000 times.)

 Of course, for the flash-based version, the (encrypted) disk drive image can be easily extracted from the stick by putting it into the bootloader mode and inspecting the contents of the `FIRMWARE.BIN` file.
-Likewise, the passphrase-encrypted AES key, as well as HASH^2(passphrase) can be read from `EEPROM.BIN` file.
+Likewise, the passphrase-encrypted AES key, as well as HASH^2000(passphrase) can be read from `EEPROM.BIN` file.

 Finally, while the stick is in operation and in the "encrypted mode", the main AES key is stored in chip's SRAM (working memory), as well as